rambethina/java/pages/mydoc/mydoc_week_twelve.md

 ## Encoders
-Encoders are sensors that track “counts” or “ticks,” which are values that represent a certain amount of a rotation, Using encoders is a better way to measure distance than time, due to frcition etc.
+Encoders are sensors that track “counts” or “ticks,” which are values that represent a certain amount of a rotation, Using encoders is a better way to measure distance than time, due to friction etc.
 * [API](https://ftctechnh.github.io/ftc_app/doc/javadoc/com/qualcomm/robotcore/hardware/DcMotor.html)
 * [Modes](https://ftctechnh.github.io/ftc_app/doc/javadoc/com/qualcomm/robotcore/hardware/DcMotor.RunMode.html)